 Divine Child High School’s participation in the Advanced Placement Program has expanded in recent years.
 We now offer 18 Advanced Placement courses for college credit.
 In an Advanced Placement course, a student takes a college credit course at Divine Child taught by a Divine Child teacher.
 In May, the student takes the national Advanced Placement exam in that subject area.
 If the student scores a 3 or higher on a scale of 1 to 5, then the student is almost always granted college credit by the college where the student will matriculate.

-In the past few years, only 61% of Americans and 67% of Michiganders have been granted college credit for their Advanced Placement test score.
-Over the last five years, 84% of Divine Child High School students who have taken AP exams have been awarded college credit.
+In May of 2017, only 60% of Americans and 65% of Michiganders who took Advanced Placement tests were granted college credit based on their AP test score.
+For Divine Child, 87.5% of Divine Child High School students who took one of more AP tests in May earned college credit.
 Taking Advanced Placement courses allows some students to complete their undergraduate degree in less than four years, or permits students to double major in four years.

 A total of 110 of our students from the Classes of 2016 and 2017 earned some sort of Advanced Placement recognition which represents almost 25% of our upperclassmen!

 - 41 students are AP Scholars.
 These students earned a score of 3 or higher on 3 or more AP tests during their high school career.

 - 32 students are AP Scholars with Honor.
 These students earned an average score of 3.25 or higher, and scored a 3 or higher on 4 or more AP tests during high school.

 - 32 students are AP Scholars with Distinction.
 These students earned an average score of 3.50 or higher, and scored a 3 or higher on 5 or more AP tests during high school.

 - 5 students are AP National Scholars.
 These students achieved an average score of 4.00 or higher, and scored a 4 or higher on 8 or more AP tests during high school.